sec-digital-twin-lab/sim-aas-middleware/docs/usage_manage_processor_docker_images.md

 Importing PDI at /Users/foobar/Desktop/proc-abc_b74a64c3f7492578fcb46c2df533e446900bb555deb6de6651db43016ee835da.pdi' done -> object id: 59b64d781cfcd74ce5f31af11d1442d9e5109e1cf8f52b9e139f592b188e1f54
 ```

+The PDI is stored as a data object in the DOR with the type `ProcessorDockerImage`.
+The object
-Once it is imported, the processor can be deployed and used to process jobs.
+ID returned by the import command can be used to reference this PDI when deploying the processor
+or exporting it later.

 ## Exporting PDIs from a DOR
-PDIs that are stored in the DOR can also be exported as PDI files.
-For example:
+Export PDIs stored in a DOR back to PDI files using the `export` command.
+The command
+prompts you to select from available PDIs if no object ID is specified.
+Example:
 ```shell
 simaas-cli image export ~/Desktop